a-karma/Bogor_Workshop/DAY_5/Session1.md

 mv chr10.ind_new chr10.ind
 ```

 In order to calculate our f4 statistics, we need to prepare a configuration file for the program `qpDstat`.
-Which we will call `dstat.null.par` and should contain:
+Which we will call `./par/dstat.null.par` and should contain:
 ```sh
 genotypename:  chr10.eigenstratgeno
 snpname:   ./chr10.snp